OfficeDev/hands-on-labs/O3653/O3653-7 Deep Dive into the Office 365 APIs for OneNote services/Lab.md

 using OneNoteDev.TokenStorage;
 	````

-1. Replace the **Index** action with the following code to support viewing all pages within a notebook section:
+1. Replace the **Index** action with the following code to support viewing all pages within a section:

 	````c#
     [Authorize]